tomasbasham/tomasbasham.github.io/_posts/2016-10-26-starting-out-in-cryengine-v.md

 **Update**: In version 5.2 of the engine this feature seems to be broken since the project.cfg file was removed.
 I questioned this on the forums to only have it confirmed.
 Hopefully this will be fixed ASAP.

+**Update**: In version 5.3 `MakeAssets.bat` has been removed from the game templates.
+I can only assume it is now handled entirely within the [CMake system](http://docs.cryengine.com/display/CEPROG/CMake).

 ### How to implement Wwise sound engine?

 When I start a project I like to setup and integrate all the other 3rd party software I intend to use first.
 So to begin I wanted to switch the audio middleware that the engine uses.
 By default this is SDL Mixer.
 In order for the engine to interact with different audio middleware it implements an Audio Translation Layer (ATL) which is an abstraction interface between CryEngine and other audio middlewares i.e. Wwise.